kubeomatic/k8s-timebomb/docs/README.md

 ---

 ## Extend Validity
-After a validity been expired all resource for a solution will be there, in the cluster, except by the pods.
+After a validity been expired all resource for a solution will be there, in the cluster, except all the pods.

 Example:

 ```shell